-That depth was on full display in the second half, as an underclassman scored or assisted on seven of eight goals to secure the 19-0 win.
+That depth was on full display in the second half.
+An underclassman scored or assisted on seven of eight goals to secure the 19-0 win.

-The game was the first in a long week for the Hornets, who will travel to Winter Park Friday night to take on the Wildcats.
-On Saturday at 2 PM, they’ll host Lovett, Georgia – who travels to Orlando as part of a two-game trip in which they’ll also face off against Lake Highland Prep on Friday.
+The game was the first in a long week for the Hornets.
+They will travel to Winter Park Friday night to take on the Wildcats.
+On Saturday at 2 PM, they’ll host Lovett, Georgia – who travels to Orlando as part of a two-game trip.
+The visiting team will also face off against Lake Highland Prep on Friday.

 FLY LIKE THIS EAGLE